UP | HOME

 1. Capture a screen-cast and a ros2 bag capture of /turtle1/cmd_vel while performing this experiment.

-• Save the bag to homework1/turtle.bag
+• Save the bag to homework1/turtle.bag and be sure to include it in the git repository

 2. Manually reset the turtlesim and kill the waypoint node.

 3. Use ros2 bag to play-back the bagged data to make the turtle move.
-Describe what happens in the README.md?
+Describe what happens in the README.md

 README